ramprs/grad-cam/README.md

 - `input_sz`: Input image size.
 Default is 224 (Change to 227 if using AlexNet).
 - `layer_name`: Layer to use for Grad-CAM.
 Default is `relu5_4` (use `relu5_3` for VGG-16 and `relu5` for AlexNet).
 - `question`: Input question.
 Default is `What animal?`.
-- `answer`: Answer to generate grad-CAM for.
+- `answer`: Optional answer to generate grad-CAM for.
 Default is 'cat'.
+If answer is not given ('') then it takes the predicted answer).
 - `out_path`: Path to save images in.
 Default is `output/`.
 - `model_path`: Path to VQA model checkpoint.
 Default is `VQA_LSTM_CNN/lstm.t7`.
 - `gpuid`: 0-indexed id of GPU to use.
 Default is -1 = CPU.